LuxOps

 Informal transmission is fast but fragile.
 It passes on habits, not reasoning.
 A team member who knows what to do but not why will deviate the moment the situation varies, which in hospitality happens constantly.

-Effective hotel staff training shares three characteristics that separate it from a standard briefing or onboarding session.
+Effective service standards training shares three characteristics that separate it from a standard briefing or onboarding session.

 It is built around your actual procedures

-Generic customer service training does not work in hotel operations.
-A session that does not reference your check-in sequence, your service standards, your complaint handling protocol is a session your team will forget by the following Monday.
+Generic customer service training does not work in hospitality operations.
+A session that does not reference your check-in sequence, your service standards or your complaint handling protocol is a session your team will forget by the following Monday.

 It involves the whole department, not just new hires